lukereding/book_notes/models_for/thinking.md

 ### what problem do you want to be solving?

 Any choice you make has impacts, which typically creates new problems.
 I might have a problem with working, but if I quit, thus solving my problem with working, I'd have a whole set of new problems.
-In a sense, you are never a solving a problem, but choosing the problem you want to be dealing with.
+In a sense, **you are never a solving a problem, but choosing the problem you want to be dealing with**.

 It can be useful, when faced with a choice that involves tradeoffs, to ask yourself: "What problem would I rather have?"